Before you ride on campus remember to:

 Bike stations on campus offers numerous ways to help keep our campus cyclists in the saddle and enjoying the campus and Boulder's great environment.
 We value the bicycle as an effective means of commute and recreation, improving its users' health, mobility and economic vitality.

 UMC Bike Station: located east of the UMC at the Fine Arts Lawn.
-(The bike station will be open unless the predicted high temperature is below 40 degrees.
-For updated information check the CU Environmental Center website.)
+(For open hours please check the CU Environmental Center website.)

-Folsom Bike Station: located at the southwest corner of the Engineering Center.(The bike station will be open unless the predicted high temperature is below 40 degrees.
-For updated information check the CU Environmental Center website.)
+Folsom Bike Station: located at the southwest corner of the Engineering Center.(For open hours please check the CU Environmental Center website.)

 Bike Station Services (a few highlights):